Indiana Online Sports Betting – Indiana Online Sportsbooks 2024

 Indiana Mobile Betting: Who Can Bet and How?

 To place bets in Indiana, online or in person, you must be 21 years of age or older.
-You do not need to be an Indiana resident, but you must be within state lines to place a bet online.
+Legal online sports betting is available, and you do not need to be an Indiana resident, but you must be within state lines to place a bet online.
 Sportsbooks are required to use geolocation technology to comply with that requirement.

 Bets can be placed on professional and collegiate sports, including American, European, and other international contests.
 Forget about wagering on high school, youth, or e-sports – that’s a big no.